From Specialized to General-Purpose

 Base model dependence.
 AOs are trained on activations from specific models.
 Generalization to very different architectures may be limited.

 Faithfulness uncertainty.
 AOs produce fluent answers, but fluency does not guarantee correctness.
 Validation against ground truth remains important.
+Controlled changes to known internal states or learned behaviors, as used in concept injection and introspection-adapter experiments, provide stronger tests than agreement with another fluent explanation.

 Adversarial robustness.
 If models learn to encode information in ways that evade AO detection, the approach may become less effective.
 There is potential for an arms race between encoding and detection.